Grand Buddha Link and Grand Cat Link

 Unsurprisingly, this plays like Lucky Buddha and Lucky Wealth Cat, but with a bigger board (think Ocean Magic Grand vs. Ocean Magic), the minimum play requirement is a little higher.

 In my video, which can be seen at the end of this blurb, I was doing a little experimenting for the most part since I hadn’t seen the game before.
+These days (2026), you’ll see Grand Buddha Link and Grand Cat Link in many casinos.

 For the original version of the game (Lucky Buddha and Lucky Wealth Cat), I recommended the following: My minimum play is a Buddha (top symbol), plus two active crappy symbols on the right.
 I also play any other symbol on the left (cat, dragon) with three active symbols on the right.
 And I play any two symbols on the left, regardless of what’s on the right.